Gautier30/AVP-Localization/Documentation/Readme.md

 Once we could reliably read the orientation, the next step was to handle those angles and generate high level commands.

 # High Level Command (HLC)
+High-level commands (HLCs) serve as an additional vector input for models, along with images and other inputs such as steering, to guide the model's actions.

 Our objective was to use the high-level command to gather information about whether the car should turn RIGHT, LEFT, or continue CENTER.
 For instance, when approaching an intersection, the car would rely on the HLC to determine whether to turn or continue straight while also avoiding obstacles.